Defense of Child Sex Abuse Accusations

 You may get the call at work.
 Or while watching the Cowboys on Sunday.
 Perhaps you were just about to sit down to dinner with your family when there’s a knock on the door.

-No matter how or when, it is never a good time to be contacted by CPS.
+No matter how or when, it is never a good time to be contacted by Child Protective Services.
 So what do you do when CPS wants to talk?
 This is a question that rarely, if ever, crosses your mind until the unthinkable happens.

 What is CPS and what does it do?